msveshnikov/midimaker/docs/email_campaign.md

 Ever dreamt of composing your own music but felt limited by traditional instruments or music theory?
 What if you could simply describe the music you hear in your head and have it come to life?

-Introducing **AutoMusic Generator**, a groundbreaking project that explores the exciting intersection of Large Language Models (LLMs) and music creation!
+Introducing **MidiMaker Generator**, a groundbreaking project that explores the exciting intersection of Large Language Models (LLMs) and music creation!

 This project allows you to generate MIDI music from textual descriptions.
 Imagine typing "a melancholic piano piece in a minor key" and getting a musical piece in return!

 **Here's the core idea:**

-AutoMusic Generator uses a smart pipeline to translate your musical ideas into actual music:
+MidiMaker Generator uses a smart pipeline to translate your musical ideas into actual music:

 *   **Describe your music:** Start with a simple text description.
 *   **AI Enrichment:**  Large Language Models (LLMs) expand on your idea, creating a detailed musical plan.